 Pyrolysis is a means to produce bio-oil, which can be used as an energy resource or as a feedstock for chemicals production.
-Besides the bio-oil, a pyrolysis process typically also yields char and gas.26 Lastly, lignin can be separated in pulp plants and used as a biofuel (Chapter 5).
+Besides the bio-oil, a pyrolysis process typically also yields char and gas.26 Lastly, lignin can be separated in pulp mills and used as a fuel (Chapter 6).
 Lignin has a higher heating value than wood and can either be burned as such or co-fired with other (fossil-based) fuels.